Brisbane: (07) 3221 4999

 • the impacts of the injury on their activities of daily living,

-Following the abovementioned formula however, will provide a low and high range calculation of what a claimant might expect to receive as an award for general damages.
+Following the above formula however, will provide a low and high range calculation of what the injured person might expect to receive as an award for general damages.

-Given the complexities, and calculations requiring an examination of the evidence surrounding each case, please contact us to discuss the merits of your particular personal injury claim.
+Given the complexities, and calculations requiring an examination of the evidence surrounding each case, please contact us to discuss the merits of the personal injury claim and any mitigating factors.

-Awards for economic loss take into account your past loss of earnings, anticipated future loss of earnings, together with your past and future losses of superannuation entitlements.
+Awards for economic loss take into account the injured person’s past loss of earnings, anticipated future loss of earnings, together with their past and future losses of superannuation entitlements.

 Past Economic Loss

-When calculating your past economic loss, a Court will take into account the time you required off work as a result of your injuries.
-This may include time lost immediately following the incident allowing you to convalesce, and time off work for surgical intervention, rehabilitation consultations such as physiotherapy and counselling, gradual return to work programs and other intermittent time required due to your symptoms.
+When calculating past economic loss, a Court will take into account the time the injured person required off work as a result of their injuries.
+This may include time lost immediately following the incident allowing them to convalesce, and time off work for surgical intervention, rehabilitation consultations such as physiotherapy and counselling, gradual return to work programs and other intermittent time required due to their symptoms.

-Both parties will obtain your taxation records for the three years preceding the incident giving rise to your personal injury, and the period following your injury up to the date of settlement or trial.
-Your employment records may also be obtained as part of the evidentiary process.
+Both parties will obtain the injured person’s taxation records for the three years preceding the incident giving rise to the personal injury, and the period following the injury up to the date of settlement or trial.
+The claimant’s employment records may also be obtained as part of the evidentiary process.

-An analysis of your earnings and employment history will be undertaken in order to assess the difference between your pre-accident earnings and post-accident earnings.
-This difference will make up your past economic loss claim.
+An analysis of the injured person’s earnings and employment history will be undertaken in order to assess the difference between their pre-accident earnings and post-accident earnings.
+This difference will make up their past economic loss claim.

-As tax is not payable on any lump sum settlement award, your economic loss will be calculated based on your net (after tax), rather than gross (before tax), earnings.
+As tax is not payable on any lump sum settlement award, the injured person’s economic loss will be calculated based on their net (after tax), rather than gross (before tax), earnings.

 Pursuant to section 54 of the Civil Liability Act 2003 (Qld), any award of damages for loss of earnings is limited to three times the present value of average weekly earnings for individuals.
-That is, even if you are an extremely successful and highly paid employee or businessperson, your past economic loss claim is limited to a maximum of three multiples of the average weekly earnings for any person in Queensland.
+That is, even if the injured person is an extremely successful and highly paid employee or businessperson, their past economic loss claim is limited to a maximum of three multiples of the average weekly earnings for any person in Queensland.

 Future Economic Loss

-When calculating your future economic loss, a Court will consider many factors, including but not limited to:
+When calculating the injured person’s future economic loss, a Court will consider many factors, including but not limited to:

-• the extent and severity of your injuries;
+• the extent and severity of their injuries;

-• the physical demands of your chosen occupation;
+• the physical demands of their chosen occupation;

-• your potential education or training conducted for future career progression;
+• the potential education or training conducted for future career progression;

-• whether you are able to continue working in your pre-accident occupation, either in a full or partial capacity;
+• whether the injured person is able to continue working in their pre-accident occupation, either in a full or partial capacity;

-• whether modified and restricted duties and/or limited hours assists in keeping you employed in your chosen employment;
+• whether modified and restricted duties and/or limited hours assists in keeping them employed in their chosen employment;

-• if you cannot undertake your pre-accident occupation, whether you are suited to alternate employment for which you are appropriately qualified or experienced;
+• if they cannot undertake their pre-accident occupation, whether the injured person is suited to alternate employment for which they are appropriately qualified or experienced;

 • if so, any differences in income between these employment roles;